Your Cart is empty

-Swimming can be an outdoor exercise activity all by itself, or it can be a great post workout way to stretch and soothe the muscles.
-Swimming is low stress, and easy on the joints.
+Swimming can be an outdoor exercise activity all by itself, or it can be a great post-workout way to stretch and soothe the muscles.
+Swimming is low stress and easy on the joints.
 It is great if you are dealing with inflammation in your joints.
 You can benefit from the cold-water exposure, as cool water will force your body to burn more calories to regulate your body temperature.
-You also benefit from the skin exposure, and all the vitamin D you will soak up.
-Just remember, it is never healthy have a sunburn.
+You also benefit from skin exposure, and all the vitamin D you will soak up.
+Just remember, it is never healthy to have a sunburn.
 You will want to cover up before you get to that point.

 In one research, a group of older, sedentary adults, walked for 40 minutes a day, 3 days a week.
 After a year, they found that they had increased the size of the hippocampus by 2%.
 That is a significant improvement!
 It has also been shown to improve working memory in older adults.
 Walking is not only good for your posture, muscles, joints, and bones, but it is also good for your brain!
 If that doesn’t encourage you to go on walks, I’m not sure what will.

 “We do not stop playing because we grow old, we grow old because we stop playing.”